MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingcustom.md

 Decoders should access TraceLoggingCustom serialized fields using the TDH APIs.
 The TRACE_EVENT_INFO structure returned by TdhGetEventInformation will contain two EVENT_PROPERTY_INFO structures related to a logged TraceLoggingCustom field.
-These correlate in the typical fashion with the data found in the EVENT_RECORD’s UserData blob for a binary field (TDH_INTYPE_BINARY).
+These correlate in the typical fashion with the data found in the EVENT_RECORD's UserData blob for a binary field (TDH_INTYPE_BINARY).

 - The first of the two EVENT_PROPERTY_INFO structures is the "Length" property